Set Prediction without Imposing Structure as Conditional Density Estimation: Experiments

 \section{Experiments}

-We investigate the effectiveness of our approach, by comparing against Chamfer and Hungarian loss based training, with predictions formed by deterministic gradient descent.
 The experiments answer two overarching questions: 1.
 Can our density estimation perspective improve over discriminative training via assignment-based losses? and 2.
 Can our stochastic prediction algorithm yield multiple plausible sets for multi-modal densities?
 The experiments also demonstrate the applicability of our approach to a variety of energy functions and a range of set prediction tasks: point-cloud generation, set auto-encoding, object detection and anomaly detection.
-Code will be made available.
+Code is available at: \url{https://github.com/davzha/DESP}.

+We investigate the effectiveness of our approach, by comparing against Chamfer and Hungarian loss based training, with predictions formed by deterministic gradient descent.
+The Chamfer loss assigns every element in the prediction $\hat{\mY}{=}\{\vy_i\}_{i=1..k}$ to the closest element in the ground-truth $\mY$ and vice-versa:

+where $d$ is a vector distance instantiated as the Huber loss in the subsequent experiments.
+The Hungarian loss is computed by solving the linear assignment problem between the two sets:

+where $\mS_k$ is the set of all permutations on sets of size $k$.
+We refer to \autoref{sec:assignment-based set loss} for further details on assignment-based set losses.